 3% They are waiting on more info (on you or overall class data) before responding

-STOP FREAKING OUT!
+I can say with 99% confidence you can stop worrying.
 Most admissions decisions-makers, or hiring partners, did not grow up in the world of spontaneous feedback and responsivity.
 And almost all get incredibly busy.
 It is as simple as that.

 Again, this sounds easy enough if you are reading this in a fair mood with nothing at stake.
 But, come back to it.
 Because we all will, again, highly likely be in this situation.
 And what is more likely...it just means someone is busy.